SteeltoeOSS/Documentation/api/v4/management/metrics.md

 # Metrics

 Steeltoe provides two ways of collecting and exporting application metrics.
 The Steeltoe Metrics endpoint (described on this page) is built into Steeltoe and does not require additional dependencies, while the [Prometheus endpoint](./prometheus.md) is built on top of [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet).

-The Metrics endpoint uses [Metric Observers](#metric-observers) to automatically instrument the application for metric collection and makes it easy to export to destinations that accept the Spring metrics format such as [Tanzu Apps Manager](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/console-index.html[), [Tanzu App Live View](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-application-platform/1-12/tap/app-live-view-about-app-live-view.html) and [Spring Boot Admin](https://docs.spring-boot-admin.com/).
+The Metrics endpoint uses [Metric Observers](#metric-observers) to automatically instrument the application for metric collection and makes it easy to export to destinations that accept the Spring metrics format such as [Metric Registrar for Tanzu Platform for Cloud Foundry](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/metric-registrar-index.html), [Tanzu App Live View](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-application-platform/1-12/tap/app-live-view-about-app-live-view.html) and [Spring Boot Admin](https://docs.spring-boot-admin.com/).

 ## Configure Settings